 Machine Learning in Supply Chain

-Machine learning is the backbone of ai supply chain management.
-Machine learning algorithms train on historical data.
-They look at what happened in the past to guess what will happen in the future.
+Machine learning is the backbone of AI in supply chain management.
+Machine learning is where an algorithm is trained on existing data.
+It observes what has happened in the past to make an educated guess about what will happen in the future.

-Machine learning applications in supply chain are everywhere.
-For example, machine learning in supply chain forecasting is huge.
-An algorithm looks at five years of sales data.
-It also looks at holidays, economic trends, and even the weather.
-Then it predicts exactly how many units of a product you will sell next week.
+Machine learning in supply chain management is all around us.
+For example, machine learning in supply chain forecasting is massive.
+An algorithm is trained on five years of sales history.
+It is also trained on factors like holidays, economic factors, and the weather.
+It then predicts exactly how many units of a certain product you will sell next week.

 Generative AI and Agentic AI

-You have probably used ChatGPT.
-That is generative ai.
-It creates text, images, or code.
-But generative ai in supply is also becoming very useful.
+You likely have used ChatGPT.
+That is generative AI.
+That is, it generates text, images, or code.
+Generative AI in supply is becoming incredibly useful, though.

-Supply chain leaders use generative ai to write automated reports.
-A planner can type a question like, “Why are our shipping costs up this month?”
-The ai will scan the database and generate a clear, written summary explaining the delay at a specific port.
-This makes the data accessible to everyone, not just data scientists.
+Supply chain leaders are using generative AI to automatically generate reports.
+A user can simply type, “What is causing the increased shipping costs?”
+The AI will read the database and automatically generate a written report on the cause, which is the delay at the certain port.
+This makes the information accessible to everyone, not just data scientists.

 Key Use Cases of AI in Supply Chain Operations